SPHEREx Pre-Perihelion Mapping of $\mathrm{H_2O}$, $\mathrm{CO_2}$, and $\mathrm{CO}$ in Interstellar Object 3I/ATLAS: Results

-Only at wavelengths characteristic of emission from $\water$ and $^{12}\co_2$ do we see significant extension above stellar; the profile for $\water$ is noisy enough that we can't say much more about its power-law slope.
+Only at wavelengths characteristic of emission from $\water$ and $^{12}\co_2$ do we see significant extension above stellar; the profile for $\water$ is noisy enough that we cannot say much more about its power-law slope.
 By contrast, the $^{12}\co_2$ profile slope is very well defined, and clearly falls off more quickly than a $\rho^{-1}$ coma, more like a $\rho^{-3/2}$ coma.
-This is indicative of either significant photolytic + charge exchange destruction of the $\co_2$, or significant acceleration of the $\co_2$.
-Given that the $\co_2$ coma extends out to $\sim3\arcmin = 384,000 \km$ at $3.2 \au$, and $\co_2$ gas molecules have a photolytic lifetime of $\sim 6 \unit{days} = 526,000 \unit{s}$ and move at average speed of $0.8 \unit{km/sec}$, it is hard to see how many of them could be getting destroyed close to the nucleus.
-Instead they are likely accelerating due to significant pressure in the gas releasing coma, an explanation supported by noting that the $\co_2$ coma gas profiles of Fig. 3 also appears quite flat for the first $\sim 15 \arcsec$ ($32,000 \km$) or so before bending past a sublimation front to follow a $\rho^{-3/2}$ trend at larger distances.
+Assuming that the CO$_2$ coma is optically thin, (valid for the observed Q$_{CO2}$ = 1 x 10$^{27}$ emission rate into r >6") this is indicative of either significant photolytic + charge exchange destruction of the $\co_2$, or significant acceleration of the $\co_2$.
+Given that the $\co_2$ coma extends out to $\sim3\arcmin = 384,000 \km$ at $3.2 \au$, and $\co_2$ gas molecules with a photolytic lifetime of $\sim 6 \unit{days} = 526,000 \unit{s}$ must move at an average speed of $0.7 \unit{km/sec}$, it is hard to see how many of them could be getting destroyed close to the nucleus.
+Instead they are likely accelerating due to significant pressure in the gas releasing coma, an explanation supported by noting that the \citep{2012Icar..218..144C} gas velocity relation has the molecules emitted thermally at 0.48 km/sec (Section 4.3), and that the $\co_2$ coma gas profiles of Fig. 3 appear quite flat \textcolor{black}{for the first $\sim 15 \arcsec$ ($32,000 \km$) before bending } past a sublimation front to follow a $\rho^{-3/2}$ trend at larger distances.